HydroshieldMKII/Sinatra-SSM/README.md

     end

     post '/login' do #!
-Must contain username and password in basic auth request !# p isSuccess = login!('admin123') #=> Try to login, will set the value to 'admin123' set in the unique SESSION_KEY if successful end
+Must contain username and password in basic auth request !# p isSuccess = login!('admin123') #=> Try to login, will set the value to 'admin123' in the unique SESSION_KEY if successful end

     post '/logout' do